How Doulas Handle Long Births (And the Sleep Problem Nobody Talks About)

 Poor sleep between births compounds.
 Research on shift workers shows that chronic sleep deprivation is linked to impaired cognitive function, increased accident risk, and long-term health consequences including cardiovascular disease and metabolic disruption.
 (Kecklund & Axelsson, 2016) This work is physically demanding.
 You cannot sustain it on depleted sleep for years without paying a price.

-I wrote about my post-birth recovery routine in a separate post, and if you have not read it, I would encourage you to.
-The short version is this: what you do in the first hours after getting home from a birth directly affects how quickly you recover and whether you can show up for the next one.
+I wrote about my post-birth recovery routine in a separate post on the doula recovery routine, and if you have not read it, I would encourage you to.
+In short, what you do in the first hours after getting home from a birth directly affects how quickly you recover and whether you can show up for the next one.

 I also talked about a lot of this in a recent episode of The Birth Geeks podcast.
 It goes deeper on the mindset piece around exhaustion and sustainability in doula work.
 You can find it at thebirthgeeks.com.